Make External Hard Drive Bootable in Windows 10

 Applies To: Windows 10/8/7

-Windows Command Prompt can also be useful methods to create a bootable external hard drive in Windows 10, 8 or 7.
-But compared with method 1, this solution is more complex and is likely to cause a boot failure.
-Be cautious during this process.
+While Windows Command Prompt can also be used to create a bootable external hard drive in Windows 10, 8 or 7, this method is more complex and may result in a boot failure, making it less reliable than the simpler method described earlier.

 1. Format the external hard drive

 Step 1.
-Type cmd in the search box, you can get the best match called Command Prompt.
-Right-click on it and choose "Run as administrator".
+To run Command Prompt as administrator, type "cmd" in the search box, select the best match called Command Prompt, and right-click on it to choose "Run as administrator".

 Step 2.
 On the Command Prompt black window, enter the following commands in the same order here: